Harmful Chemicals in the Ozone Layer Drop by 50%

 What does the new research by NOAA say?

-According to the NOAA study, chemicals that harm the ozone layer have decreased by just over 50% in the stratosphere.
-Concentrations above Antarctica have fallen as well.
-NOAA has predicted that the ozone layer over Antarctica will recover around the year 2070.
+According to the NOAA study, chemicals that harm the ozone layer have decreased by just over 50% in the stratosphere. [[Concentrations::A large quantity of something in the same place.]] above Antarctica have fallen as well.

 This success is due to international laws formed to protect the ozone layer.
 But, more needs to be done.

-On 16th September 1987, the “Montreal Protocol on Substances that Deplete the Ozone Layer” was signed.
 This treaty was signed to limit the production and use of man-made chemicals known as ozone-depleting substances (ODS).

 As a result of the Montreal Protocol, the ozone layer is expected to recover by the middle of this century.